 One of the best chiropractor recommended mattress to use for fibromyalgia are those made out of memory foam.
 This material is soft enough to provide comfort, but not so much as not to create support.

 Many memory foam mattresses come with unique features.
 For instance, some might be built with cooling fibers, while others will allow you to adjust their firmness.
+For more great tips, check out the Current Mattress Guide.

 2) Sleep in a Quiet Space